wildQueequeg/UMass-Bookshare/README.md

     sudo -u postgres psql postgres

-    Inside the psql shell enter the command:
+    Inside the psql shell enter the command to create a role for our server's db connection:

     CREATE USER pschau WITH SUPERUSER PASSWORD 'password';